Merrily We Roll Along (musical): Background and original production

 For budgetary reasons, Merrily did not get an out-of-town tryout production, and instead the production put on over 40 tryout performances—which were actually previews—on Broadway before the opening.
 The tryouts, beginning on October 8, 1981, had a poor reception, with audiences walking out.
-By October 21, The New York Times reported that original leading man James Weissenbach had been replaced by Jim Walton (who appeared in the role beginning October 19) and the Broadway opening had been postponed.
+By October 21, The New York Times reported that original leading man James Weissenbach had been replaced by Jim Walton, who was initially cast as Jerome (who appeared in the role beginning October 19) and the Broadway opening had been postponed.
 Rehearsal choreographer Ron Field was replaced with Larry Fuller.
-The opening was delayed a second time, from November 9 to November 16, 1981.
+The opening was delayed a second time, from November 9 to 16, 1981.
 Looking back on that "painful month", Sondheim recalled, "that month of fervent hysterical activity was the most fun I've ever had on a single show."
 By opening night, the production team "thought we'd fixed the show," but in retrospect, they had only "bettered it, not fixed it," and the critical response was "merciless".

+During the preview process, songs were being rewritten or even cut entirely.
+The songs "Darling!", Sung by Gussie and Mary before "Old Friends", and "Thank You for Coming", Sung by Charlie, Beth, and Frank after "Bobby and Jackie and Jack" were both cut within the first 4 previews.
+Also cut was the song "Honey" Sung by Beth and Frank before "Not a Day Goes By (Reprise)" was cut within the 3rd week of previews.

 The Broadway production, directed by Prince and choreographed by Fuller, opened on November 16, 1981, at the Alvin Theatre.
 It received mostly negative reviews.
 While the score was widely praised, critics and audiences alike felt that the book was problematic and the themes left a sour taste in their mouths.
 Hampered by several critical reviews published before its official opening, as well as more negative ones published afterward, it ran for 16 performances and 44 previews.

 In his New York Times review, Frank Rich wrote, "As we all should probably have learned by now, to be a Stephen Sondheim fan is to have one's heart broken at regular intervals."
 Clive Barnes wrote, "Whatever you may have heard about it—go and see it for yourselves.
 It is far too good a musical to be judged by those twin kangaroo courts of word of mouth and critical consensus."